-Sail Training Voyages 2018
+Sail Training Voyages 2019

-Our vision is to engage with the young people of Belfast and to change lives by creating access to Sail Training Voyages for trainees from all abilities and various backgrounds.
+Our mission is to engage with the residents of Belfast city and to change lives by creating access to sail training experiences and voyages for citizens of all abilities and backgrounds.

 - promote active citizenship and increase the participation in civic life

 - promote and support volunteering

 - health and wellbeing